About K-12 STUDY CANADA

 K-12 STUDY CANADA

 UW and WWU jointly perform vital outreach under the hallmark of "K-12 STUDY CANADA" to encourage increased study of Canada in US classrooms.
 Tina Storer, education and curriculum specialist, leads NRC efforts to broaden teachers’ and students' perspectives about the shared geography, history, and culture of North America.
 Many professional development opportunities such as the annual STUDY CANADA Summer Institute for K-12 Educators and French Immersion Québec Workshop are offered and extensive classroom resources and curriculum are shared at regional and national education conferences.
-Six outstanding NRC resources are: Canada: Northern Neighbor, a popular middle school text; K-12 STUDY CANADA Resource Flyers, published biannually; K-12 STUDY CANADA and Burke Museum of Natural History loan-kits; K-12 STUDY CANADA e-Notices that recommend new topics and resources to a listserv of a thousand US educators; O Canada!
-The True North Strong and Free!
-Newspapers in Education publication; and the www.k12studycanada.org primary Internet gateway serving educators around the globe.
+Six outstanding NRC resources are: Canada: Northern Neighbor, a popular middle school text; O Canada!
+The True North Strong and Free!, a Newspapers in Education supplement; K-12 STUDY CANADA Resource Flyers, published biannually (2002-2010); K-12 STUDY CANADA and Burke Museum of Natural History teacher loan-kits; and K-12 STUDY CANADA e-resource newsletters that recommend classroom materials to a listserv of more than two thousand educators.
+The www.k12studycanada.org website provides a home for these and many other resources in order to serve educators around the globe.